 Stay up to date by:

-CRIME: Violent crime is rare in Germany, but can occur, especially in larger cities or high-risk areas such as train stations.
+CRIME: Violent crime is rare in Germany, but can occur, especially in larger cities or high-risk areas such as on large metropolitan subway systems and in train stations, primarily during late night or early morning hours.
 There have been several reports of aggravated assault against U.S. citizens in higher-risk urban areas.
 However, most incidents of street crime involve the theft of unattended items and pick pocketing.
 Take the same precautions that you would in any large city.

 Don't buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal to bring back into the United States, but by purchasing them you could also be breaking local law.